 PAULINE OLIVEROS AND ALAN COURTIS

 The Telematic Concert brought together American electronic music pioneer Pauline Oliveros with Argentinian experimental musician Alan Courtis (Reynols), improvising across continents for the Deep Listening Institute’s Dream Festival in October, 2009 — Oliveros in person in Kingston, NY, Courtis piped in digitally from Buenos Aires.
 The resulting exchange of Oliveros’ accordion drones and expanded instrument system with Courtis’ unstringed guitar feedback, objects, and processing sounds as fresh as ever, both hyper-focused and frenzied.
-Oliveros’ forward-thinking work with “telematic music”–remote collaborative performance using telecommunications technology–is yet another facet of her relevance as an important forebearer of the current cultural moment.
+Oliveros’ forward-thinking work with “telematic music”–a term she coined to describe geographically dispersed musical collaborations using telecommunications technology–is yet another facet of her relevance as an important forebearer of the current cultural moment.
 Recordings of the concert remained unreleased for a decade, until now.
 This special LP is the first release in Spleencoffin’s new Vault Series, bringing to light unreleased recordings from artists’ archives.
 Download codes included.

 “The two drag out sheets of sound between them with amped-up accordion and guitar respectively, each modifying their instruments until it can be hard to distinguish one from the other.
 When they do play acoustically recongisable sounds – never at the same time – their signal choice of sounds is instructive.
 Oliveros blasts a klaxon-like drone that jars with everything around it.
 Courtis’ feedback howls like Robert Fripp locked in a death-plunge with a Balrog.
 Whenever the situation threatens to settle into an ambient exchange, one goads the other into something more aggressive and sinister.
 Towards the end, both musicians suddenly crank up short, high pitched bursts until they create a chillingly evocative soundscape reminiscent of a dockside battening down for bad weather.” – Ben Harper, Boring Like a Drill.